ray-project/ray/doc/source/ray-observability/monitoring-debugging/troubleshoot-failures.rst

 Debugging Out of Memory
 -----------------------

-Before reading this section, it is recommended to understand Ray's ref:`Memory Management <memory>` model.
+Before reading this section, it is recommended to understand Ray's :ref:`Memory Management <memory>` model.

 What's the Out-of-Memory Error?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~